-Milestone # Milestones Cash bonus if Options that vest if achieved achieved 1 Securing funding to complete the detailed feasibility study in \$100,000 1,000,000 options Any of the relation to the Hawsons Iron Project or \$25 million, whichever is the lesser: \$0.15 exercise price following: 13 1116 163361, ψυ.
-13 exercise price Carpentaria having a 20 day VWAP of not less than 20 cents; Secured binding offtake arrangements with one or more end users of Hawsons product or reputable trading houses, in respect of not less than 2 Mtpa.
-2 ASX Release to the market of the results of a detailed feasibility \$150,000 1,300,000 options Any of the following: study into an agreed production rate at the Hawsons Iron Project; \$0.25 exercise price l amaning.
-Carpentaria having a 20 day VWAP of not less than 50 cents; Carpentaria market capitalisation of \$100 million or more; Secured binding offtake arrangements with one or more end users of Hawsons product or reputable trading houses, in respect of not less than 5 Mtpa.
-3 Carpentaria market capitalisation of \$300 million or more; \$200,000 300,000 options Any of the following: Completion of financing arrangements to construct the Hawsons Iron Project; \$0.40 exercise price Decision to carry out the Hawsons Iron Project.
-4 Any of the Commencement of commercial production at Hawsons; \$250,000 400,000 options Any of the following: Carpentaria market capitalisation of \$500 million or more. \$0.50 exercise price
+Milestone # Milestones Cash bonus if achieved Options that vest if achieved 1 Any of the following: Securing funding to complete the detailed feasibility study in relation to the Hawsons Iron Project or \$25 million, whichever is the lesser; \$100,000 1,000,000 options \$0.15 exercise price Carpentaria having a 20 day VWAP of not less than 20 cents; Secured binding offtake arrangements with one or more end users of Hawsons product or reputable trading houses, in respect of not less than 2 Mtpa.
+Any of the following: ASX Release to the market of the results of a detailed feasibility study into an agreed production rate at the Hawsons Iron Project; Carpentaria having a 20 day VWAP of not less than 50 cents; Carpentaria market capitalisation of \$100 million or more; \$150,000 1,300,000 options \$0.25 exercise price Secured binding offtake arrangements with one or more end users of Hawsons product or reputable trading houses, in respect of not less than 5 Mtpa.
+Any of the following: Carpentaria market capitalisation of \$300 million or more; Completion of financing arrangements to construct the Hawsons Iron Project; Decision to carry out the Hawsons Iron Project. \$200,000 300,000 options \$0.40 exercise price 4 Any of the following: Commencement of commercial production at Hawsons; Carpentaria market capitalisation of \$500 million or more. \$250,000 400,000 options \$0.50 exercise price